avf/mobile-app-dev/exercises/freeform.md

 ## Proposals

 For each freeform exercise, you first need to submit a proposal.

-The proposal should be a short document, for example in a Google Doc or simply in plain text via email.
+- The proposal should be submitted in a Google Doc.
+- Please send me an **editable** link to your Google Doc via email (you have to enable editing in the share dialog of the document).
+This is so I can suggest changes and leave comments in the document

 The proposal should contain a textual description that describes in detail what your new app or feature will do.

-Also, include very simple wireframes.
+Also, include simple wireframes.
 If you don't know what wireframes are, please read up on it [here](https://balsamiq.com/learn/articles/what-are-wireframes/).
 They don't need to have any graphical fidelity at all, but it's important that the navigation and user interaction is clear.
 I'm looking for mid-fidelity wireframes as described in [this article](https://careerfoundry.com/en/blog/ux-design/what-is-a-wireframe-guide/).
 You can either use a digital tool to create the wireframes, or simply use pen and paper.
 If you use a digital tool, I highly recommend [Figma](https://www.figma.com/).

 **Rules for the proposal wireframes**

-- Every single interaction (button/interactive element) should be visible, and it should be clear what they do
+- **Every single interaction** (button/interactive element) should be visible, and it should be clear what they do
 - The flow of the application (how do I get from screen to screen?) should be clear
 - [iOS interface guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/overview/themes/) should be followed